-CPU / coprocessors:

-• a CPU implementation supporting a 32-/24-/16-/8 bit instruction set which is a superset of the 80C51 family instruction set and distinguishes five CPU modes,

-- a Triple-DES coprocessor, supporting single DES and Triple-DES operations (in 2-key or 3-key operation, with two/three 56 bit keys (112-/168 bit)), where only Triple-DES operations are evaluated and considered as security functionality, - an AES coprocessor (key sizes 128, 192 or 256 bit), whose availability is subject to specific choice of Customer Reconfiguration Options supporting AES operations with three different key lengths, - an arithmetic coprocessor, called Fame2 coprocessor, whose availability is subject to specific choice of Customer Reconfiguration Options.
-It supplies basic arithmetic functions to support implementation of asymmetric cryptographic algorithms by the Security IC Embedded Software; the Security IC Embedded Software is not part of the TOE (no security functionality), - a CRC coprocessor, providing the CRC generation polynomials CRC-16 and CRC-32 for hardware cyclic redundancy check calculations (no security functionality).

-Memory / Memory Controller:
+- CPU / coprocessors: - a CPU implementation supporting a 32-/24-/16-/8 bit instruction set which is a superset of the 80C51 family instruction set and distinguishes five CPU modes, - a Triple-DES coprocessor, supporting single DES and Triple-DES operations (in 3-key operation, with three 56 bit keys (168 bit)), where only Triple-DES operations are evaluated and considered as security functionality, - an AES coprocessor (key sizes 128, 192 or 256 bit), whose availability is subject to specific choice of Customer Reconfiguration Options supporting AES operations with three different key lengths, - an arithmetic coprocessor, called Fame2 coprocessor, whose availability is subject to specific choice of Customer Reconfiguration Options.
+It supplies basic arithmetic functions to support implementation of asymmetric cryptographic algorithms by the Security IC Embedded Software; the Security IC Embedded Software is not part of the TOE (no security functionality), - a CRC coprocessor, providing the CRC generation polynomials CRC-16 and CRC-32 for hardware cyclic redundancy check calculations (no security functionality), - Memory / Memory Controller:

-- Read-Only Memory (ROM): the TOE incorporates 544 kByte of ROM, where 1 kByte = 1024 Byte.
-The ROM is partitioned by a Memory Management Unit (MMU) into 384 kByte Application-ROM for the Security IC Embedded Software, while 160 kByte are reserved for the Test-ROM, - Random Access Memory (RAM): 9.344 Byte of RAM, which is parted into RAM available to the Firmware Operating System only (576 Byte in case pf P6021P and 1152 Byte in case of P6021M/D/J), FXRAM assigned to the Fame 2 coprocessor (2.688 Byte), 640 Byte of PUF RAM, and RAM available to the IC Embedded Software (5440 Byte in case of P6021P and 4864 Byte in case of P6021M/D/J) called CXRAM, - Electrically Erasable Programmable Read Only Memory (EEPROM): Provides an overall maximum of 80 kByte of EEPROM, where 1024 Bytes are always reserved for IC Dedicated Support Software for FOS control data, 512 Byte for the manufacturer area, 768 Bytes for the PUF Block and the remaining part is reserved for MIFARE software part of the IC Dedicated Support Software, - Memory Controller: A Memory Management Unit (MMU) controls access to all of the three above mentioned memory types, and - Copy Machine: a device providing direct memory access for the Security IC Embedded Software without CPU interactions.
+- Read-Only Memory (ROM): depending on its major configuration, the TOE provides different ROM sizes.
+In any case, 128 kByte (1 KByte = 1024 Byte) is reserved for the Test-ROM.
+The remaining ROM memory is available as Application ROM for the IC Embedded Software: - P6022P VB: 512 kByte, - P6022X VB: 586 kByte, - P6022M VB / P6022D VB / P6022J VB: 384 kByte. - Random Access Memory (RAM): 11968 Bytes of RAM, which is partitioned into RAM available to the Firmware Operating System only (576 Bytes), Application-RAM which is available to the Security IC Embedded Software and is split into 2.688 Bytes for the Fame2 coprocessor, called FXRAM, and 7488 Bytes general purpose RAM, called CXRAM, - Electrically Erasable Programmable Read Only Memory (EEPROM): Provides 144 KBytes of EEPROM, where 1024 Bytes are always reserved for IC Dedicated Support Software for FOS control data, 512 Bytes for the manufacturer area, 768 Bytes for the PUF Block and the remaining part is reserved for MIFARE software part of the IC Dedicated Support Software. - Memory Controller: A Memory Management Unit (MMU) controls access to all of the three above mentioned memory types, and - Copy Machine: a device providing direct memory access for the Security IC Embedded Software without CPU interactions. - Internal Peripherals: - a True Random Number generator, - A PUF (Physically Unclonable Function) block, - a Watchdog timer, configurable by the Security IC Embedded Software to protect program execution, - timers, - reset generator. - Physical protection: - Secure shielding, - Security sensors (light, voltage, temperature, and frequency sensors with reset generator, - · Electrical interfaces: - ISO/IEC 14443 A contactless interface with pads LA and LB, whose availability is subject to a minor configuration option, - ISO/IEC 7816 contact interface with serial communication pads I/O1, - Single external power supply of 1.8V, 3V or 5V nominal by the lines VDD and VSS, or supply by inductive coupling via the ISO/IEC 14443 A contactless interface, - · Clock input CLK with a clock filter and clock generator,

-Internal Peripherals:

-- a True Random Number generator,

-- a PUF (Physically Unclonable Function) block (optional), whose availability is subject to specific choice of Customer Reconfiguration Options,

-- a Watchdog timer, configurable by the Security IC Embedded Software to protect program execution,

-- 16 bit timers (T0 and T1),

-- · Reset generator.

-- Physical protection: - · Secure shielding, - Security sensors (light, voltage, temperature, and frequency sensors with reset generator, - Electrical interfaces: - ISO/IEC 14443 A contactless interface with pads LA and LB, whose availability is subject to a minor configuration option, - ISO/IEC 7816 contact interface with serial communication pads I/O1, - Single external power supply of 1.8V, 3V or 5V nominal by the lines VDD and VSS, or supply by inductive coupling via the ISO/IEC 14443 A contactless interface, - Clock input CLK with a clock filter and clock generator, - Reset input RST_N.
+• Reset input RST_N.